RohithM191/TSNE-on-Amazon-Fine-Food-reviews-Dataset/README.md

 ### 2 KNN
 1. Applied K-Nearest Neighbour on Different Featurization of Data viz.
 BOW(uni-gram), tfidf, Avg-Word2Vec and tf-idf-Word2Vec
-2. Used both brute & kd-tree implementation of KNN
+2. By using both brute & kd-tree implementation of KNN
 3. Evaluated the test data on various performance metrics like accuracy also plotted Confusion matrix using seaborne